-This recipe for beef and egg noodle soup is a hearty meal full of braised tender beef, vegetables and plenty of egg noodles.
+This recipe for beef noodle soup is a hearty meal full of braised tender beef, vegetables and plenty of egg noodles.
 It’s the perfect way to warm up on a cold day!

 The pot roast makes this soup a hearty meal, but the concept familiar enough that the whole family will enjoy it, even your picky eaters!

 I love being able to make one pot roast and use it for two nights worth of dinners, especially when you end up with amazing meals in the end!
 This beef and egg noodle soup is most definitely comfort food at its finest and will warm you up on even the coldest of days.

 More hearty soup recipes

 Beef and Egg Noodle Soup

 - 1 medium yellow onion finely diced

 - 3 inch carrots halved lengthwise, peeled and sliced into 1/2 pieces

 - 3 inch stalks of celery sliced into 1/2 pieces